inaimathi/langnostic/resources/posts/antler--day-01.md

 3. Keep your workspace clean
 4. No unauthorized guests (give your Antler guys a heads up if you want to bring in visitors who don't themselves have Antler access)
 5. Shared Resources; mindful of others' needs when using shared resources.
 We try to minimize noise pollution, but that includes asking you guys not to have loud conversations outside the designated booths.
-6. Security: do not give or share your Kisi pass ot anyone
+6. Security: do not give or share your Kisi pass to anyone
 7. Respect privacy: Respect others' privacy and confidentiality in shared areas
 8. Building hours: need special permissions to get in before 6:00 AM or after 7:00 PM.
 Talk to someone if you want 'em.

 ### Building Amenities